 The true power of our thinking does not reside between our ears but outside of our heads.
-To think properly we must involve the outside world.
-We have to appeal to other minds and make use of the cognitive and technological artefacts we have at our disposal.
+To think properly, we must incorporate the outside world.
+We must appeal to other minds and make use of the cognitive and technological artefacts we have at our disposal.
 In a certain sense, we must outsource our thinking.
 A good recent example of this is the success of statistical prediction rules.
 These are equations in which relevant factors are given a certain statistical weight in order to arrive at a prediction.
-For example, an equation was developed to predict the price of wine at an auction based on the age of the vines and all kinds of climatic factors.
-Such formulas tend to produce more accurate predictions than the best experts in the world!
+For example, an equation was developed to predict the price of wine at an auction, based on the age of the vines and all kinds of climatic factors.
+Such formulas tend to produce more accurate predictions than the best experts in the world can.

-Statistical prediction rules enable us to predict better in a huge range of contexts.
-For example, to assess the chances of the success of a marriage or the chance of recidivism of criminals, but also when making medical diagnoses, assessing credit risk for banks and even to predict the productivity of a job-applicant.
-With regards to the latter, it turns out that it is better not to invite the applicant for a face-to-face interview because such unstructured job interviews significantly reduce the chance of attracting the best candidate for the job.
-And in times where these statistical prediction rules are released on ever larger data sets (big data), the accuracy of these predictions only increases.
+Statistical prediction rules enable us to better predict outcomes in a variety of contexts.
+For example, to assess the likelihood of a successful marriage or to calculate recidivism prospects , but also when giving medical diagnoses, assessing credit risk for banks, and even to predict the productivity of a job-applicant.
+With regards to the latter, it turns out that it is better not to invite the applicant for a face-to-face interview because unstructured job interviews significantly limit the chances of attracting the best candidate for the job.
+In times where these statistical prediction rules are released on ever larger data sets (big data), moreover, the accuracy of these predictions only increases.

-The 'take away message' is that in order to think better (read: think more critically), we first have to face the limitations of our thinking.
-We are all susceptible to (the same) cognitive illusions and we are all inclined to overestimate the probability of being right.
-A critical thinker is someone who consciously makes an effort to get rid of tunnel vision.
-Someone who is prepared to scrutinize his or her beliefs and is always prepared to revise those beliefs in the light of new information.
-This, we don’t do spontaneously.
-It goes against our nature.
-That is why critical thinking requires a conscious effort.
-It is a disciplined way of reasoning.
+The 'take away message' is that in order to be better thinkers (read: think more critically), we must first confront and acknowledge the limitations of our thinking.
+We are all susceptible to cognitive illusions, and we are all inclined to overestimate the probability of being right.
+A critical thinker is someone who consciously seeks to rid themselves of such tunnel vision, someone who is prepared to scrutinize their beliefs and is willing to modify those beliefs in light of new information.
+It is important to note here, however, that this is not something we do automatically.
+One could even go so far as to say that it goes against our very nature.
+In truth,critical thinking requires a conscious effort:it is a disciplined way of reasoning.

 Thinking about thinking

-The core of critical thinking is thinking about thinking.
-We have to make a habit of asking ourselves if we can trust our thinking.
-We need to consider what a belief is based on: intuition or reasoning?
-Whether there are possible cognitive pitfalls.
-Whether we are emotionally involved in our beliefs and opinions.
-Whether we have used all available external levers.
-In short, we should keep questioning the output of our own thinking.
-Albert Einstein, one of the greatest thinkers in recent human history, reportedly said the following: ‘It is not that I am so smart, but I stay with the questions much longer.’
-That is critical thinking.
+The essence of critical thinking is thinking about thinking.
+We must make a habit of asking ourselves if we can truly trust our own thinking.
+We need to consider whether a belief is based on intuition or reasoning, whether there are possible cognitive pitfalls we could be overlooking. if we are emotionally involved in our beliefs and opinions, and whether or not we have used all available external levers.
+In short, we should continuously question the output of our own thinking.
+Albert Einstein, one of the greatest thinkers in modern history, reportedly said ‘It is not that I am so smart, but I stay with the questions much longer.’
+That, right there, is critical thinking.

 Summary:

-How to protect against reasoning errors coming from:
+How to protect ourselves against reasoning errors coming from:

 Intuitions